Antofagasta: Early settlers

 The territory of Antofagasta was included in maps of the Captaincy General of Chile in the 18th century, depending from the city of Copiapó.

-Bolivia created the "Departamento del Litoral", during the government of Andrés de Santa Cruz, in 1837, which was divided into two provinces: La Mar (with capital Cobija) and Atacama (with its capital in San Pedro de Atacama) and 1868, Antofagasta would be the capital of the province of Mejillones.

 The territory was disputed between Chile and Bolivia until the signing of the Boundary Treaty of 1866.

 On 18 September 1866, José Santos Ossa and Francisco Puelma achieved the award of the concession of nitrate lands, following a request taken to the Bolivian government.
 The exploring of the Chilean miners found rich deposits of saltpeter (nitratine) in the field of Salar del Carmen, to the east of the present Antofagasta.
 Agreed to form the "Sociedad Exploradora del Desierto de Atacama" (Explorer Society of Atacama Desert).
 After the formation of the company, began to fill with what was called "La Chimba".
-On 19 March 1868, the "Melbourne Clark Company" was established, after the integration of Chilean and British capital.

-After the tsunami in Iquique and the 1868 Arica earthquake, it was necessary to give legal recognition to the Chimba as a mining town.
-On 27 August 1868, Bolivia's President Mariano Melgarejo instructed the Prefect of the Department of Litoral, the official founding of La Chimba, in the area bounded by the commissioners and Jose Santos Hilario Ruiz Prada.
-On 22 October 1868, the population was officially established and the port under the name La Chimba, as stated in the foundation charter.
-Later the city was renamed Antofagasta.
-The first official map of the population and the port of Antofagasta was designed by Jose Santos Prada on 14 September 1869.
-This document set out the grounds of the Melbourne Clark Company, plus 17 blocks and the Main Square.

 On 8 May 1872, Antofagasta was designated by the Bolivian Government as Puerto Mayor, opening trade worldwide.
-Next year, on 25 January 1872, following a session led by the prefect of the Provincial Department of Mejillones, Manuel Buitrago founded the Municipality of Antofagasta under Bolivian Law of Municipalities, which formed the body of "Municipal Agents", composed of two Germans, one Englishman and six Chileans.

 On 27 November 1873, the "Compañía de Salitres y Ferrocarril de Antofagasta" (CSFA), a Chilean mining company, signed a contract with the government of Bolivia, in which taxes were removed from mineral exploitation for 15 years.
 This contract was not ratified by the Congress of Bolivia, which was then analyzed negotiations with Chile.